 How many drug overdose deaths happen every year in Alaska?

-254 overdose deaths in 2022.
-For every 100,000 people in Alaska, 35 died of drug overdose.
-This was the second highest drug overdose death rate in the state since data from 1999 became available.
+There were 340 overdose deaths in 2024.
+That means that for every 100,000 people living in the state, 45.9 died of drug overdose.
+This was the second highest the drug overdose death rate has been in the state since data from 1999 became available.

 per 100,000 people died of overdoses